DiamondLightSource/pyburt/integration/README.md

 **restore** functionality of **pyburt**.

-It involves running an IOC server which hosts a local IOC `SR-CS-TEST-01` and performing restore operations on some `.snap` files which write to the below PV's:
+It involves running an IOC server which hosts a local IOC `SR-CS-TEST-01` and performing snapshots on DLS PV's, as well as restore operations on some `.snap` files which write to the below PV's:

 ```
 SR-CS-TEST-01:TESTPV_FLOAT